Jensbeltman/CharucoBoardToSVG/README.md

-    --png_height PNG_HEIGHT             Specify the height of the PNG image in pixels (default 2048) --output_pdf {0,1}                  Also output PDF files (default 1) --pdf_dpi PDF_DPI                   The resolution of the PDF image (default 600)
+    --png_height PNG_HEIGHT             Specify the height of the PNG image in pixels (default 2048) --output_pdf {0,1}                  Also output PDF files (default 1) --pdf_dpi PDF_DPI                   The resolution of the PDF image (default 600) --pdf_bleed PDF_BLEED               Size of bleed zone in mm, for PDF output only (default 6.35 mm) --pdf_margin PDF_MARGIN             Size of margin zone in mm, for PDF output only (default 10 mm)

 This program will call the CharucoBoardToSVG program to create a set of charucoboards.
 Please see below for the description of the parameters.

-Boards with an even number of rows and columns are preferred since a corner will be at the center of the board.
+Boards with an even number of rows and columns are preferred since then there will be a corner point at the center of the board.

 Example
 --